Botspot/pi-apps/README.md

 </details>

 ## To run Pi-Apps
-- From the start menu: Accessories -> Pi Apps
+- From the start menu: Accessories -> Pi-Apps
 - Use the terminal command: `pi-apps`
 - Run Pi-Apps from its directory: `~/pi-apps/gui`